 Our communities have become segregated by age over the past 50 years, which has resulted in an increase in isolation and loneliness among older adults.
 And young adults are now feeling more lonely than older adults.

-Isolation and loneliness have been identified as key social determinants of health; they negatively impact the health and well-being of people of all ages.
+Isolation and loneliness have been identified as key social determinants of overall health; they negatively impact the mental and physical health of people of all ages.

-Loneliness and social isolation are associated with a reduced lifespan equal to someone smoking 15 cigarettes/day - and greater than someone with obesity.
+Loneliness and social isolation are associated with a reduced lifespan of 15 years!
+That's equal to someone smoking 15 cigarettes/day - and greater than someone with obesity.
 Loneliness is also linked to an increased risk of heart disease, dementia, anxiety, depression, addiction, and suicide.
+Loneliness also reduces student academic performance.
+And loneliness and isolation increase the risk of financial exploitation and fraud.

-Reuniting the generations improves the health and well-being of individuals and increases community cohesion.
+Reuniting the generations improves the mental, physical, and social health of individuals and increases community cohesion.
 And it changes perceptions of aging.

 Social isolation has negative health impacts comparable to the effect of smoking 15 cigarettes per day.

-Relationships and social interaction are the critical ingredients in well-being, particularly as we age.
+Relationships and social interaction are the critical ingredients to our overall health as we age.

 Holding a negative attitude toward our own aging is a risk factor for cognitive disorders as we age.
 And loneliness increases the risk of dementia by 40%.

-Positive attitudes about aging and feeling socially engaged reduce the risk of dementia in older adults.
+Positive attitudes about aging and being socially engaged reduce the risk of dementia in older adults.

 Internalizing the negative stereotype of aging to define oneself results in longevity deficits.